 How Long Does It Take?

-This is a relatively shorter survey, since a shorter list of pre-determined entity categories are used, based on common entities used in daily life.
-It usually can be done in about 30-45 minutes, although we also encourage participants to take breaks as needed.
+This type of survey with abstracted entity names is relatively shorter, since a shorter list of pre-determined entity categories are used, based on common entities used in daily life.
+It usually can be done in about 30-45 minutes (with only main DVs), although researchers should encourage participants to take breaks as needed.

 This survey examines an employee's common goal of “getting their important things done at work”.
-The pre-determined categories below are provided to keep the survey relatively short and relevant.
+The pre-determined categories below can help keep the survey relatively short and relevant.
 Participants would only use the general categories below that are very common at work.
 No last names are collected in the survey.
-Framing the survey in the above manner allows it to generalize across the numerous activities (and goals) employees are engaged in at work.
+Framing the survey in the this manner allows it to generalize across the numerous activities (and goals) employees are engaged in at work.
 It's also a novel way to abstract up to the highest level, yet grounded in concrete measures and visualizations.

 Why Theory Matters